microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/intune-enrollment-windowsautopilotsettings-update.md

 ---
 title: "Update windowsAutopilotSettings"
-description: "Update the properties of a windowsAutopilotSettings object."
+description: "Update the properties of a windowsAutopilotSettings object."author: "tfitzmac"
 ---

 # Update windowsAutopilotSettings